holoviz/lumen/doc/getting_started/build_dashboard.md

 ## 4. Create a plot view

 The table gives us a primer of the data source, but to start understanding patterns in the data, we have to visualize it.
-There is a wide range of views to chose from but for now we will create an [hvPlot](https://hvplot.holoviz.org/) view.
+There is a wide range of views to chose from but for now we will create an [hvPlotView](lumen.views.base.hvPlotView) (see [hvPlot](https://hvplot.holoviz.org/) for background on the library).
 This is as easy as replacing the `table` type with a `hvplot` type.

 ::::{tab-set}